 In Key Stage 1 the children follow the National Curriculum through topic based learning.
 The topics are designed to interest the children and ensure that learning continues to be fun using as much hands-on learning as possible.

 Our PSHE curriculum, Jigsaw, supports children developmentally as they move through the school.
-Through the curriculum they learn how to keep themselves safe at school, in the community and online.
+Through the curriculum they learn how to keep themselves safe at school, in the community and online.safe relationships as part of the curriculum.

-Our children sing, dance, create artwork, make films, write and perform play scripts and express themselves in amazing ways.
+Our children sing, dance, create artwork, make films, write performance pieces such as poems and play scripts and express themselves in amazing ways.
 Creativity is not restricted to the arts – the children are encouraged to problem solve in maths and science, and find different ways to prove things.
 Our topic based and child initiated learning lends itself to children finding many different paths to reach their goals.
+Our children participate in performances, assemblies and productions to audiences of their peers and to their parents.